TommyYOyoyo/TommyYOyoyo/README.md

 #

-- 👀 **Interested in** AI and Machine Learning engineering.
+- 👀 **Interested in** AI, ML and game development.
-- 🌱 **Actively learning** discord bot development using discord.js, machine learning and java.
+- 🌱 **Actively learning** All kinds of stuffs... such as Discord.JS and natural language processing...
-- 📫 **Wanna reach me?** Well you can't reach me for the moment 🥲

 #